 We have volunteers who come for a couple of hours every fortnight to some who come for a day each week.
 We are open for lessons on a Monday, Wednesday, Thursday and Friday and we would be delighted if you could commit to a few hours per each week in the morning or afternoon but anytime you can spare is valuable to us.

 Do I have to have any horse experience?

 Absolutely not.
 All volunteers go through an induction and training period where we show you how to carry out the tasks required.
 Don’t worry if you are not confident being around horses – there is opportunity to get as close or far away as you feel comfortable.

 How is RDA organised and run?

-All volunteers follow an induction programme approved by the National Riding for the Disabled office and work towards a signed off volunteer ‘Green Card’.
+As a new volunteer, you will follow an induction programme approved by the National Riding for the Disabled office and work towards a signed off volunteer ‘Green Card’.
 All volunteers must undergo a DBS disclosure check as part of the induction process.

 To register as a volunteer – contact the HRDA team and we will email you our volunteer application form.